-• Digital quality measures: The definition of dQMs is evolving but the draft definition is "Quality measures, organized as self-contained measure specifications and code packages, that use one or more sources of health information that is captured and can be transmitted electronically via interoperable systems.
-Data sources for dQMs may include administrative systems, electronically submitted clinical assessment data, case management systems, electronic health records, laboratory systems, prescription drug monitoring programs, instruments (for example, medical devices and wearable devices), patient portals or applications (for example, for collection of patient-generated data such as a home blood pressure monitor, or patient-reported health data), health information exchanges, or registries, and other sources."
+• Digital quality measures: Although the definition of dQMs is evolving, the draft definition is as follows: "Quality measures, organized as self-contained measure specifications and code packages, that use one or more sources of health information that is captured and can be transmitted electronically via interoperable systems.
+Data sources for dQMs may include administrative systems, electronically submitted clinical assessment data, case management systems, EHRs, laboratory systems, prescription drug monitoring programs, instruments (for example, medical devices and wearable devices), patient portals or applications (for example, for collection of patient-generated data such as a home blood pressure monitor, or patient-reported health data), health information exchanges, or registries, and other sources."13

-• Electronic clinical quality measures: eCQMs are clinical quality measures expressed and formatted to use data from EHRs and/or health IT systems to measure healthcare quality, ideally data captured in structured form during the process of patient care.
-For the measured entity to report an eCQM from an EHR, eCQM developers format the Health Quality Measure Format using the Quality Data Model to define the data elements and Clinical Quality Language to express the logic needed to evaluate a provider or organization's performance.
+• Electronic clinical quality measures: eCQMs are clinical quality measures expressed and formatted to use data primarily from EHRs to measure healthcare quality, ideally data captured in structured form during the process of patient care.
+For the measured entity to report an eCQM from an EHR, eCQM developers format the Health Quality Measure Format (HQMF) using the Quality Data Model (QDM) to define the data elements and Clinical Quality Language (CQL) to express the logic needed to evaluate a provider or organization's performance.14